ericzhang-cn/ailingbot/README.md

 - 🚀**High Performance**: AilingBot uses coroutine-based asynchronous mode to improve the system's high-concurrency performance.
 Meanwhile, the core servers can start multiple processes to further improve the system's high-concurrency processing capabilities.
-- 🔌**API**: AilingBot provides a clear set of endpoints as its API interface, facilitating integration and coordination with other systems and processes.
+- 🔌**Integrating through API**: AilingBot provides a set of clear API interfaces, which facilitates integration and collaboration with other systems and processes.

+# IM support list

+## Supported

+- WeChat Work
+- Feishu

+## Coming soon

+- DingTalk
+- Slack

 # Quickstart Guide